whatsrupp/react-fidget-spinner/README.md

 But Users often _love_, remember and share these little interactions.
 There's always a bit of joy in finding something hidden.

-I thought it could be a nice to spend a bit of time building something light and interactive that other people could use to quickly sprinkle a bit of fun around their existing comopnents.
+I thought it could be a nice to spend a bit of time over the holiday season building something light and interactive that other people could use to quickly sprinkle a bit of fun around their existing comopnents.
 So, here it is...
 A silly component that turns whatever you want into a clickable spinning interactive widget.

 I also took this as a nice opportunity to publish my first public npm package and learn a bit more about storybook (which I really enjoyed, especially given how the entire value of the component comes from interacting with the spinner live)